layilin/SP23-33852/_annotations/book3.md

 115.531 reed-built huts.
 Dwellings of enslaved Africans.

 [plant] 115.533 With plantanes, with banana's bosom'd-deep.
 Plantains and bananas (family Musaceae) are closely related.
 Both also formed a part of the diets of the enslaved, but plantains were by far a more significant source of food than bananas.
 Grainger's description of plantain and banana trees growing around "reed-built huts" probably is meant to evoke the provision grounds and gardens that the enslaved often cultivated to provide for their daily subsistence.
 Wild species of plantain and banana originated from and were first cultivated in ancient Southeast Asia, but cultivated species reached Africa in prehistoric times.
 They were then introduced to Spain by the tenth century and the Canary Islands by the fifteenth.
-They subsequently were introduced to the Caribbean by the Spanish.
+They subsequently were introduced to the Caribbean by the Spanish (Higman 134).

 115.522n emetic.
 A medicine that excites vomiting.